0xPlaygrounds/rig-book/src/playbook/observability.md

 }
 ```

-This is primarily useful when you have a log drain or place where logs (or traces!) are stored, as it allows you to then query the logs easily using `jq`:
+This is primarily useful when you have a local log drain or place where logs (or traces!) are stored for debugging, as it allows you to then query the logs easily using `jq`:

 ```bash
 tail -f <logfile> | jq .